mattermost/docs/source/manage/command-line-tools.rst

 .. note::

-   In Mattermost v6.0, this command has been replaced with the mmctl command `mmctl user resetmfa </manage/mmctl-command-line-tool.html#mmctl-user-resetmfa>`__.
+   From Mattermost v6.0, this command has been replaced with the mmctl command `mmctl user resetmfa </manage/mmctl-command-line-tool.html#mmctl-user-resetmfa>`__.

 Description